-Hjh Maimunah Restaurant at Jalan Pisang is one of the 3 Halal establishments to be listed in the first Singapore Michelin Bib Gourmand Guide.
-(Updated: However, it was not in the Michelin Bib Gourmand Singapore 2017 .
-Who knows what may come next?)
+Hjh Maimunah Restaurant at Jalan Pisang is one of the few Halal establishments listed in the Michelin Bib Gourmand Singapore 2019

 (Click PLAY for video highlights of Hjh Maimunah Restaurant.)

 Hjh Maimunah should be a familiar name to the Muslim community in Singapore, as the restaurant was established since the early 1990s.

 Its beginning was as a provider of Middle Eastern-based catering service for Hajj travellers who would come visiting once a year.

 Pronounced as ‘Hajah’, Hjh Maimunah is a short 5-minute walk from the iconic Sultan Mosque, and tourists to Singapore should visit the culturally rich and colourful Kampong Glam district if you are here.

 Hjh Maimunah is considered a casual Nasi Padang eatery serving up more than 40 dishes.